taivlam/cps218/assignment-ch-1.md

     * IaaS would offer options allowing a self-administered but remotely hosted VPS setup that users discuss online.

 ## Question 20
-> What component within a CD workflow creates a new virtual machine or container to host the web app?<br>
+> What component within a CD workflow creates a new virtual machine or container to host the web app?
+>
 > a. orchestration server<br>
 > b. testing server<br>
 > c. code repository server<br>